hzlmn/diy-async-web-framework/README.md

 ### Introduction

    Asynchronous programming became much popular in the last few years in the Python community.
-Libraries like `aiohttp` show incredible usage growing.
-They handle a large amount of concurrent connection while still maintain good code readability and simplicity.
+Libraries like `aiohttp` show incredible growth in usage.
+They handle a large amount of concurrent connections while still maintain good code readability and simplicity.
 Not a long time ago, Django [committed](https://docs.djangoproject.com/en/dev/releases/3.0/#asgi-support) on adding async support in a next major version.
 So future of asynchronous python is pretty bright as you may realise.
 However, for a large number of developers, who came from a standard blocking model, the working mechanism of these tools may seem confusing.
-So in this short guide, I tried to go behind the scene and clarify the process, by re-building a  little  `aiohttp`  clone from scratch.
-We will start just with basic sample from official documentation and progressively add all necessary functionality that we all like.
+In this short guide, I tried to go behind the scene and clarify the process, by re-building a  little  `aiohttp`  clone from scratch.
+We will start just with a basic sample from official documentation and progressively add all necessary functionality that we all like.
 So let's start.

   I assume that you already have a basic understanding of [asyncio](https://docs.python.org/3/library/asyncio.html) to follow this guide, but if you need a refresher here are few articles that may help